Wonder

 So now my miracle has a friend.
 A daughter?
 A mentee?

 Who knows.
 I’m just keeping my eyes, ears, pores, nerve endings open to whatever wants to find me next.
-I think it’s one of the ways we find our way back to ourselves, to healing, to wholeness.
-Individually and collectively.
+I think it’s one of the ways we find our way back to ourselves, to healing, to wholeness, individually and collectively.
+Even now.
+Especially now.

 What about you?